 Foam grades & types

 10% Discount & FREE memory foam pillow

-worth £30 for orders over £150
+worth £30 on orders over £150

-Industry innovation: CO2 Polyurethane
+A) CO2 Polyurethane

 One of the most interesting developments we have seen as of late is an innovation by researchers at the Fraunhofer Institute in Germany who have discovered a process to make polyurethane foam using carbon dioxide and recycled materials.
 In all, the development has enabled researchers to produce the foam we use and love in a range of applications in a far more sustainable way.
 The process avoids the use of isocyanates, a material that can be toxic without proper regulated management and disposal.
 This therefore offers a safer production method and achieves what is termed ‘biocompatibility’ – in other words, a far more sustainable and environmentally friendly product.